 A Houston DWI Lawyer to fight to get your case dismissed or found Not Guilty at trial.

-Under Texas law, it is illegal to drive pretty much any motor vehicle while intoxicated.
-This includes allegations of being intoxicated from consuming alcohol or drugs (you can be accused of being DWI for being under the influence of legal prescriptions or controlled substances).
+Under Texas law, it is illegal to drive a motor vehicle in a public place while intoxicated.
+This includes intoxication from consuming alcohol or drugs (you can be accused of being DWI for being under the influence of legal prescriptions or controlled substances).

 DRIVING WHILE INTOXICATED (DWI)

-If convicted of a DWI, your driver’s license can be suspended, you could be sentenced to probation, community service, forced to pay large fines, and even have an Ignition Interlock Device installed in your vehicle.
-A conviction for Driving While Intoxicated could even mean you are sentenced to jail time.
+If convicted of a DWI, your driver’s license can be suspended, you could be sentenced to probation, required to perform community service, forced to pay large fines, and even required the installation of an Ignition Interlock Device installed in your vehicle.
+A conviction for Driving While Intoxicated could even mean a sentence in jail or Prison.

 The police may stop you for suspicion of intoxication (drunk driving) if you are driving erratically or violating traffic laws.
 If the police believe you are intoxicated, you may be asked to submit to a field sobriety test.